 The Silver Twilight Refrain

-The tone of each note rose and dropped perfectly imperfect as the dancer had become accustomed to at such concerts.
+The tone of each note rose and fell perfectly imperfect, as the dancer was accustomed to at such concerts.

 The cool hard floor against her bare feet.
-Then her raised fingertips effortlessly tickling the hot humid breeze floating above her.
+Her raised fingertips effortlessly tickle the hot humid breeze floating above her.
 The drunken stumbler coughing on a cigarette.
 The smoke mingles with frankincense and sage—nag champa and amber.
 The fragrant blend sticking to her and to the whole audience.

-The musicians turning pitch into wine and she drinks it in all along the arpeggio.
+The musicians turn pitch into wine and she drinks it in all along the arpeggio.

 Something deep is pulling her downward—swift and alive in the flow.